nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. `Logic` uses `CommandParser` to parse the user input.
 2. `CommandParser` calls on the static method `parseStatsCommand` of `StatsCommandParser` class.
 3. `StatsCommandParser` then calls on methods `getCommandTarget` and `parseRecipeStatsCommand` to determine which command object should be instantiated.
-4. An instance of `StatsRecipeTopCommand` is instantiated. by `StatsCommandParser`.
+4. A `StatsRecipeTopCommand` object is instantiated by `StatsCommandParser`.
-5. This instance is returned to the `Logic`.
+5. This object is passed back to and executed by the `LogicManager`.
-6. `Logic` calls the `execute` method of `StatsRecipeTopCommand`
+6. `StatsRecipeTopCommand` calls `getMostMadeRecipeList` of `Model` and the result of which is encapsulated in `CommandResult`.
-7. `StatsRecipeTopCommand` calls `getMostMadeRecipeList` of `Model` and a list of String pairs is returned.
-This list is encapsulated in `CommandResult` which is then returned to `Logic`.
+7. This `CommandResult` object is passed back to `LogicManager`.
+Additionally, the object then updates `StatsBox` to display a list of top recipes and a confirmation message as shown below. (this interaction is not shown in this sequence diagram).

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/dg/RecipeTopCmdStatsBox.png" style="width: 40%"> <br />